phalcon-orphanage/docs/en/reference/models.rst

 with magic methods. (e.g. $model->getPropertyName instead of $model->getProperty_name, $model->findByPropertyName
 instead of $model->findByProperty_name, etc.).
 As much of the system expects camel case, and underscores are commonly removed, it is recommended to name your properties in the manner shown throughout the documentation.
-You can use a column map (as described above) to ensure proper mapping of your properties their database counterparts.
+You can use a column map (as described above) to ensure proper mapping of your properties to their database counterparts.

 Models in Namespaces
 ^^^^^^^^^^^^^^^^^^^^